cgrs/node-unsplash/README.md

 var clientID // <-- add here your client ID ;)
 /* ... */
 ```
+## Documentation
+The code is annotated in JSDoc format.
+In order to create the documentation, just run `jsdoc src/unsplash.js`

 ## Side notes
 Please be very careful with the API limit, as it runs off quickly.
 Once you've set out of development, please ask Unsplash so as to increase your limit.